Operator solutions of linear systems and small cancellation: Incidence systems of graphs

 In this section, we look a bit closer at the incidence systems in \Cref{ex:incidence}.
 As in \Cref{ex:K33}, we allow graphs and digraphs $G$ with arbitrary (finite) vertex and edge sets, which we denote by $V(G)$ and $E(G)$ respectively.
 With this convention, the incidence matrix $I(G)$ of a digraph $G$ is an element of $\Z^{V \times E}$, and we get an incidence system $I(G)x=b$ for any vector $b \in \Z^V$.
 Furthermore, the solution group $\Gamma_p(I(G),b)$ is generated by $J$ and $x_e, e \in E$.
 The relations in part (2) of \Cref{def:solngroup} state that

 for all vertices $v \in V$, and the relations in part (3) state that $x_e$ and $x_{e'}$ commute if the edges $e$ and $e'$ are incident to a common vertex.
-A vector $b : V \to \Z$ is called a \textbf{$\Z$-colouring} of $G$, and a pair $(G,b)$ is called a \textbf{$\Z$-coloured graph}.
+A vector $b : V \to \Z$ is called a \textbf{$\Z$-weighting} of $G$, and a pair $(G,b)$ is called a \textbf{$\Z$-weighted graph}.